naiyeleo/ABS/README.md

 The ABS for TrojAI competition is enchanced for better performance.
 For example, during trigger reverse engineering besides the loss for stimulating compromised neuron we also include the loss that enlarge the target label's logits value.

-The source code of ABS pytorch version for TrojAI competition round 5 can be accessed at https://github.com/naiyeleo/ABS/blob/master/TrojAI_competition/round5
-Round 5 code is the submission for 20210316T161002 of Perspecta-PurdueRutgers team This submission has 0.32 cross entropy and 0.93 roc-auc and 0.26 cross entropy and 0.95 roc-auc on holdout set.

 ## The source code of ABS tensorflow+keras version

 This repo also include the source code of ABS tensorflow+keras version